Beef Jerky richtig lagern: So bleibt dein Jerky länger haltbar

 Benjamin Jacobs

 Beef Jerky is a delicious and protein-rich snack that you can enjoy anywhere and anytime.
 Compared to other treats, dried meat has the advantage of being long-lasting.
-With proper storage, the pleasant texture and delicious flavor are preserved for a long time.
-However, if you store your jerky incorrectly, it may lose quality and spoil faster.
+With proper storage, the pleasant texture and delicious taste remain for a long time.
+However, if you store your jerky incorrectly, the quality may deteriorate and it may spoil faster.

 What happens if I don't store beef jerky properly?

-As soon as you open a new pack of beef jerky, air inevitably gets inside.
-This not only causes it to dry out over time and lose its pleasant texture, but it can also lose flavor.
-An already opened package should be consumed within a week at the latest, but preferably within two or three days after opening.
+As soon as you open a new pack of beef jerky, air inevitably enters inside.
+Over time, this not only dries it out and causes it to lose its pleasant texture, but it can also lose flavor.
+An already opened package should be consumed within a week at the latest, but preferably within two or three days.

-Even unopened jerky can eventually go bad over time if stored improperly.
-Although it is a product that is very shelf-stable compared to many other foods, you should store it correctly.
-Only then can you ensure that the quality is maintained over a long period.
+Even unopened jerky can eventually go bad if stored incorrectly.
+Although it is a product that is very long-lasting compared to many other foods, you should store it properly.
+Only then can you be sure that the quality is preserved over a long period.

 The shelf life of beef jerky is primarily shortened by contact with moisture and oxygen.
-Dried meat is particularly long-lasting because it is dehydrated during production, meaning its moisture is removed.
-With renewed contact with water, the beef can spoil faster, similar to fresh meat.
-Furthermore, store-bought jerky is usually significantly longer-lasting than homemade jerky, as it is vacuum-sealed.
-This means it can often be preserved for up to a year and may still be intact even after the expiration date.
-Homemade beef jerky, on the other hand, has a shelf life of at most two months and should therefore be consumed quickly.
+Dried meat lasts especially long because it is dehydrated during production, meaning its moisture is removed.
+By coming into contact with water again, beef can spoil faster, similar to fresh meat.
+Furthermore, purchased jerky is generally significantly longer-lasting than homemade jerky because it is vacuum-packed.
+As a result, it is often good for up to a year and can still be safe to eat even after the expiration date.
+Homemade beef jerky, on the other hand, has a shelf life of at most two months and should therefore be eaten quickly.

-To extend the shelf life of beef jerky, you should protect it as much as possible from environmental influences such as air, water, sunlight, and temperature fluctuations protect.
+To extend the shelf life of beef jerky, you should protect it as much as possible from environmental influences such as air, water, sunlight, and temperature fluctuations.

 Avoid air

-As already mentioned, oxygen leads to a declining quality of dried meat over time.
-To extend the shelf life, you should only open purchased beef jerky when you want to enjoy it immediately.
-After opening, you should consume it as quickly as possible or pack it airtight.
+As already mentioned, oxygen causes the quality of dried meat to decline over time.
+To extend shelf life, you should only open purchased beef jerky when you want to enjoy it immediately.
+After opening, consume it as quickly as possible or pack it airtight.
 The same applies to homemade jerky.

 Avoid moisture

 The drier you store your jerky, the longer it stays fresh.
-Moisture increases the risk of the meat being attacked by bacteria and ultimately spoiling.
-In a as dry a place as possible, your snack will stay fresh and tasty for a long time.
+Moisture increases the risk that the meat will be attacked by bacteria and eventually spoil.
+In a preferably dry place, your snack stays fresh and tasty for a long time.

 Avoid direct sunlight

-Although sunlight contributes to a dry environment, you should protect your jerky from direct sunlight.
+Although sunlight contributes to a dry environment, you should protect your dried meat from direct sunlight.
 Too much light can also cause it to spoil faster.
-A dark pantry or cabinet is therefore particularly suitable for storing beef jerky.
+A dark pantry or cupboard is therefore especially suitable for storing beef jerky.

-Beef jerky feels particularly comfortable when stored at a consistently stable temperature.
+Beef jerky feels most comfortable when stored at a as constant temperature as possible.
 You should avoid temperature fluctuations and extreme temperatures.
-If possible, choose a place with a cool temperature - both high and low temperatures can damage the beef in the long run.
+If possible, choose a place with a cool temperature – both too high and too low temperatures can damage the beef in the long run.

-Many foods can be frozen without any problems and later thawed without significantly affecting the quality.
+Many foods can be frozen and thawed later without significantly affecting quality.
 However, beef jerky is not one of these products.
-Both the texture and flavor, as well as the nutritional values, can suffer from freezing.
+Both texture and flavor as well as nutritional values can suffer from freezing.

 The better the quality, the higher the likelihood that your jerky will stay fresh and tasty for a long time.
-Therefore, only opt for high-quality beef jerky from manufacturers you trust.
-Although chemicals may extend the shelf life of dried meat, you should avoid products with artificial preservatives and instead focus on good raw materials and the right storage.
+Therefore, only choose high-quality beef jerky from manufacturers you trust.
+Although chemicals can possibly extend the shelf life of dried meat, you should avoid products with artificial preservatives and instead rely on good raw materials and proper storage.

-Vacuum-sealed beef jerky offers the advantage of being very long-lasting compared to many other foods.
-Generally, you can enjoy it for up to a year.
-However, after the expiration date, it is usually still far from spoiled.
+Airtight packaged beef jerky has the advantage that it is very long-lasting compared to many other foods.
+Usually, you can enjoy it for up to a year.
+However, it is usually not spoiled long after the expiration date.

 Should I store beef jerky in the refrigerator?

 You do not need to store unopened beef jerky in the refrigerator.
-A dark, airtight, and cool place like a pantry or a cabinet is ideal for storage.
-Even after opening, it does not necessarily have to go in the refrigerator, although the cool temperatures certainly won't harm the meat.
+A dark, airtight, and cool place such as a pantry or cupboard is optimal for storage.
+Even after opening, it does not necessarily have to go into the refrigerator, although the cool temperatures certainly do not harm the meat.

-How should I store an opened package of beef jerky?
+How should I store an opened pack of beef jerky?

 You should also store an opened pack of beef jerky as dark, airtight, and cool as possible.
-Instead of leaving the dried meat in the open packaging, you should seal it well and possibly pack it in an airtight container.
-However, it is even better to enjoy it as quickly as possible.
+Instead of leaving the dried meat in the open package, you should close it well and possibly put it in a sealed container.
+Even better is to enjoy it as quickly as possible.

 What should I do if my beef jerky becomes too hard?